khanhnpt2127/therapists/README.md

 # Final project - *THERAPIST*
 *Official name to be decided*

-**THERAPIST** is a Ruby on Rails blog application that allows users to send messages to each other that can only be read once.
+**THERAPIST** is a Ruby on Rails application that connects user to avaiable psychiatrist in an easy and convenient way.

 Submitted by: **Group 5**